Earth5R Podcast: Cities

 So, I took a lot of courses and certifications here and there, just learning micro-skills, if I could call them that, when it comes to sustainability in general.
 That’s how the transition for me really happened.

-Ashwin led the creation of a self-sustaining water unit in Bengaluru during his time with AB InBev
+Ashwin led the creation of a self-sustaining water unit in Bengaluru and other cities during his time with AB InBev

 Saurabh: Did you have any mentors since you were early in marketing and then transitioned to CSR?
 Did you have any mentors or senior support in that journey, or was it a self-starter experience?